 This past Friday we had an introduction to Apple Week with the Mystery Jar.
 Say what?
 Let me explain.
-We has a blast stepping into apple week this year with a super fun introduction lesson.
-I want to share it with you so you can take this idea and turn it into learning fun into your classroom as well.
+We have a blast stepping into apple week this year with a super fun introduction lesson.
+I want to share it with you so you can take this idea and turn it into learning fun in your classroom as well.
 How?
 Well, it all started with a mystery jar.

 Finding the Perfect Item

 Now, I knew I needed to find a food item to hook my learners so we could use our five senses to lean towards apples.
 This mystery item needs to look a little different.
 I hoped it would be something most, if not all, my students have never seen before.
 It also had to actually be good to eat!
 These kids trust me to not feed them grossness.
 A trip to the grocery store helped me to find the perfect substance.
 I made sure to remove the label for those good readers.

 Next, I introduced my students to the jar.
 Their eyes were instantly hooked.
 WHAT IS IT?
 How could they figure out what it is?
 Did they want to find out what it is?
 No one knew what the jar contained… but the man did they want to find out.

 Using Our Senses

 I asked how we could learn what was inside the jar since it didn’t have a label on it.
 We decided to use our five senses to discover what the mystery jar contained.
 Then, we made this chart to describe our thoughts using our senses.
 As you can see, many of these qualities we found were, in fact, describing words.

 We began using our five senses to write out what we found.
 Then, we started with sight, then moved on to smell.
 (I opened the lid and only let them sniff the lid.
 This was in case we had a sneeze or cough.
 I figured this would keep our jar germ free.)
 Then, we move towards hearing.
 We did all these in the whole group on our carpet.
 This was because this is where we were charting.
 I did not feel all my students could go through all these steps with their plates in front of them without eating them!